 Palm oil demand perpetuates the need to bring down incredibly biodiverse environments called rainforests, which are inhabited by many animals, including endangered species like the orangutangs, Sumatran rhinos, and pigmy elephants.
 Once you strip these animals of their natural environment, you put their lives at risk.

-For example, a study conducted by Cell found that between 1999 and 2015, 100,000 Bornean orangutangs died because of the demand for palm oil.
+For example, a study conducted by Cell found that between 1999 and 2015, 100,000 Bornean orangutangs died because of the demand for palm oil and other natural resources.

 Personally, I believe the study shows that consuming palm oil is something that impacts the survival of animals, so even though palm oil comes from a plant, we should at least try to minimize its use.